 This metric is simple, referring to the number of phone calls actually answered overall.
 For outbound call operations to be successful, they must maintain a high ASR.

 This number is also useful in calculating more complex metrics across the operation.
-While a low answer success rate may not be due to the actions of the agent themselves, it can underscore a need for changes to call center best practices.
+While a low answer success rate may not be due to the actions of the agents themselves, it can underscore a need for changes to call center best practices.

 It also becomes a very important metric to track before and after you add an enhanced caller ID service to your calls to monitor the improvement in answer rates.